Closer (film): Plot

-Eventually, Dan confesses the affair to Alice and Anna to Larry.
-He tells her that he had cheated on her with a prostitute.
+Returning from a work trip, Larry tells Anna he has cheated on her with a prostitute.
+In response, Anna confesses the affair to Larry, while Dan confesses to Alice.
 Dan and Anna leave their relationships for one another.

 Heartbroken, Alice again becomes a stripper.
 One day, Larry runs into her at the strip club.
 When he asks her real name, she tells him it is Jane Jones.
 He asks her to have sex with him, but she refuses.

 Later, Larry and Anna meet for coffee so he can sign their divorce papers.
 He bargains with her – if she sleeps with him, he will sign the documents and thereafter leave her alone.
 Anna and Dan later meet and, once she reveals the divorce papers have been signed, he realizes she has had sex with Larry.
 She did it so he would leave them alone, but Dan is furious and does not trust her.

 A distraught Dan later confronts Larry to get Anna back.
 Larry tells him Anna never filed the signed divorce papers and suggests he return to Alice.
 She takes Dan back and they plan a visit to the United States for a vacation.
 While in a hotel room at Gatwick Airport celebrating being back together, they talk about how they met.

 Bringing up Larry, Dan then asks if she had sex with him.
 She initially denies it but a short while later, she says she does not love him anymore and that she did sleep with Larry.
 Dan forgives Alice, but she insists it is over and tells him to leave.
 The argument culminates in him slapping her.